Twisted Metal (TV series): Release

-Twisted Metal premiered on Peacock on July 27, 2023, with all 10 episodes released together.
+Twisted Metal premiered on Peacock on July 27, 2023, with all ten episodes released together.
 Paramount+ picked up the streaming rights for Canada and the United Kingdom (the show premiering in the latter region on March 21, 2024), while it is streamed on Stan in Australia.

-The second season began on July 31, 2025, and consisted of 12 episodes.
+The second season began streaming on July 31, 2025, and consisted of 12 episodes.
 The first three episodes premiered on the same day, with the remaining episodes released weekly through August 28, 2025.

 Reception

 Critical response

-On the review aggregator website Rotten Tomatoes, 67% of 49 critics' reviews are positive, with an average rating of 6/10.
+On the review aggregator website Rotten Tomatoes, 67% of 49 critics' reviews are positive, with an average rating of 5.9/10.
 The website's consensus reads: "An enjoyable blast of cartoonishly violent mayhem, Twisted Metal sometimes struggles to flesh out its source material, but ultimately offers an adaptation with surprising depth."
 Metacritic, which uses a weighted average, assigned the first season a score of 55 out of 100, based on 22 reviews, indicating "mixed or average reviews".

-Daniel Fienberg of The Hollywood Reporter gave the first season a positive review saying, "It's a bit odd for any series to spend a season opening up its world only to set up a seemingly less expansive (if more expensive) second season, but fans will probably be happy.
+Daniel Fienberg of The Hollywood Reporter gave the first season a positive review, saying, "It's a bit odd for any series to spend a season opening up its world only to set up a seemingly less expansive (if more expensive) second season, but fans will probably be happy.
 Generally, Twisted Metal is fast and fun and definitely won't be in the running for any Emmys, much less 24.
 And that's OK!"
-Varietys Alison Herman gave a negative review, "The story of Twisted Metal is thin and packed with tropes; it's still an undertaking to get there from no story at all.
+Varietys Alison Herman gave it a negative review: "The story of Twisted Metal is thin and packed with tropes; it's still an undertaking to get there from no story at all.
 The rest of the industry should ask whether that effort was worth it before the next wave of game TV starts to break".

-Daniel Kurland of Bloody Disgusting gave the series a two and half out of five rating.
+Daniel Kurland of Bloody Disgusting gave the series a two-and-half out of five rating.
 He wrote, "Twisted Metal is dumb fun that's big, broad, and unabashedly bloody.
 It's nowhere near the level of The Last of Us or even SyFy's Blood Drive, but it's campy escapism that doesn't ask much of its audience".

 The second season has a 92% approval rating on Rotten Tomatoes, based on 25 critic reviews.
-The website's critics consensus states: "Putting the pedal to Twisted Metal, this second season gains momentum as it revs up the race and raises the stakes."
-On Metacritic, the second season assigned a score of 74 out of 100, based on six reviews, indicating "generally favorable reviews".
+The website's critics' consensus states: "Putting the pedal to Twisted Metal, this second season gains momentum as it revs up the race and raises the stakes."
+On Metacritic, the second season has a score of 74 out of 100, based on six reviews, indicating "generally favorable reviews".